theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 {{< floatimage src="/img/Holiday-Lights-Logo-320px.png" float="right" alt="Annual Holiday Lights at Shore Acres State Park in Charleston, Oregon" size="100" >}}

+### NEW!
+This Year, Everyone must have a timed entry ticket to get in to see the lights!
+It's easy to secure your time.
+See below for more information!!

+{{< spacer 50 >}}

 ### **The brightest and most beautiful place on the West Coast is BACK in 2022 and Better than Ever.**

 {{< spacer 35 >}}